 The discharge of radioactive substances from nuclear installations is usually detectable in surface water samples in the vicinity of the respective sites.
-The tritium content of flowing waters is generally significantly increased by discharges of radioactive waste water from nuclear installations.
+The tritium content of flowing waters is generally significantly increased by discharges of radioactive wastewater from nuclear installations.
 The values are mostly below 100 Bq/l.
-In samples directly taken at discharge structures, increased H-3 concentrations of some 100 to 1,000 Bq/l are measured.
-As a result of mixing along the flow section, however, the H-3 concentrations quickly decrease again.
+In samples directly taken at discharge structures, increased tritium concentrations of some 100 Bq/l to some 1,000 Bq/l are measured.
+As a result of mixing along the flow section, however, the tritium concentrations quickly decrease again.
 The activity concentrations of other relevant fission and activation products usually fall below the detection limit of the REI of 0.05 Bq/l.
-In particular, Sr-90 and Cs-137 are not to be explicitly identified due to the existing contamination from other sources (nuclear fallout and reactor accident in Chernobyl).
-This also applies to I-131, which is attributable to nuclear medicine applications.
+In particular, strontium-90 and caesium-137 are not to be explicitly identified due to the existing contamination from other sources (nuclear fallout and reactor accident in Chernobyl).
+This also applies to iodine-131, which is attributable to nuclear medicine applications.
 Transuranic elements are generally not detected.

-In sediment and suspended matter samples, in some cases I-131, Cs-137 and Am-241 with specific activities are detected mostly below 50 Bq/kg dry weight.
-However, particularly in lakes (Starnberger See, Schollener See, Schaalsee, Wittensee), three-digit values up to about 400 Bq/kg dry weight also occur for Cs-137 as a result of the reactor accident in Chernobyl.
-Otherwise, the average specific activities of the installation-typical radionuclides are below the detection limit of REI of 5 Bq/kg dry weight.
+In sediment and suspended matter samples, cobalt-60 is regularly detected and in some cases iodine-131, caesium-137, americium-241, cobalt-58 and manganese-54 with specific activities mostly below 50 Bq/kg dry matter (DM) are detected.
+However, particularly in lakes (e.g. Starnberger See, Schollener See, Schaalsee, Wittensee), three-digit values up to about 200 Bq/kg dry matter also occur for caesium-137 as a result of the reactor accident at Chernobyl.
+Otherwise, the average specific activities of the installation-typical radionuclides are below the detection limit of REI of 5 Bq/kg dry matter.

-The increase in the content of fission and activation products in surface water caused by discharges of radioactive waste water from nuclear installations is negligible from a radiological point of view.
+The increase in the content of fission and activation products in surface water caused by discharges of radioactive wastewater from nuclear installations is negligible from a radiological point of view.
 In fish, aquatic plants, groundwater and drinking water, radiologically relevant amounts of radioactive substances are not detectable either which are attributable to the operation of a nuclear installation.